ahsan7162/My-reads-React-Project/README.md

 This game was built for the XORD Blockship Program.
 The purpose of the project is to demonstrate understanding of the basic structure and operation of a React-based app.

+## How to Use the App

+* Books are sorted into three categories: Currently Reading, Want to Read and Read
+* To change a book's category or remove a book from the list, click on the green button on the book cover
+* To add new books, click on the search button at the bottom of the page.
+Enter an author's name or subject.
+Up to 20 items will be returned.

+## Packages used in this APP

+* React-Router
+* Hooks(useState,useEffect)

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+To install all the packages with related to this app

 ### `npm start`